 Referred to as “nutritious seeds for a sustainable future,” these superfoods pack an impressive nutritional punch.
 Not only are they loaded with protein, fiber, iron, potassium, folate, and antioxidants, but they’re also cholesterol, sodium, and gluten-free.

 Continue reading “#LovePulses and take the pledge”

 Despite the sub-freezing temperatures here in France, my apartment smells like a straight-up tropical island because of all the coconut flour I’ve been experimenting with lately.

 This grain-free alternative to wheat flour is made by pressing the water and oil out of the coconut meat and grinding what’s left into a slightly yellow and clumpy flour.
-Because it’s loaded with fiber, protein, and healthy fats, coconut flour keeps you satisfied for longer without wreaking havoc on blood sugar levels like whole-wheat or white flours do.
+Because it’s loaded with fiber, protein, and healthy fats, coconut flour keeps you satisfied for longer without wreaking havoc on blood sugar levels like whole wheat or white flours do.

-Continue reading “a taste of coconut flour”
+Continue reading “4 ways to use coconut flour”

 … not much.
 In fact, after baguette, I would say crêpes are a solid number 2 on the list of classic French foods.
 (Although, according to BuzzFeed, baked camembert is pretty high up there as well.)